fdazen/fda-documentation/rates_set_up.md

 Keep in mind that if you create a multiple nights rate, the latter will not show up anywhere unless the minimum number of nights are selected.

-**Note**: If you create a Nightly rate, you will still be given the option to place a minimum night stay requirement:
+{{site.data.alerts.important}}  If you create a Nightly rate, you will still be given the option to place a minimum night stay requirement: {{site.data.alerts.end}}

 ![Rate_Classes_7.png]({{site.baseurl}}/images/Rate_Classes_7.png)